microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 - Verify Chaos Mesh is running on the Cluster
 - Verify Pod Chaos restarted the application's AKS pod
-- Observe any failure in the the application
+- Observe any failure in the application
 - Was your application available?
-- If not how can you make it available during such an outtage?
+- If not how can you make it available during such an outage?

 ## Tips

 These tips apply to the Pizza Application
- - verify the the "selector" in the experiment uses namespace of the application
+ - verify the "selector" in the experiment uses namespace of the application
  - the PizzaApp is a statefulset versus a deployment